A Misplaced Career

 The man confidently walked back to his friend’s palace, “A ruler certainly should be able to fix this problem!”

-→ Return to the < > for Dennis’ Libertarian Essays
+→ Return to the <Table of Contents> for Dennis’ Libertarian Essays